KhanRayyan3622/LLM_TLV/desktop_agent_verilog_conversion/instructions/conversion_tasks.md

 Refactor your code such that:

 - logic is expressed in optimal ways for readability and minimal redundancy
-- all comments are appropriately preserved from `prepared.sv`
+- all comments are appropriately preserved from `prepared.sv`, including the license header if present
+- a note, such as "Converted to TL-Verilog by Claude.", is added (after the license, if present)
 - the code is well organized and its structure closely aligns with the original
 - the code follows best practices and has high quality
 - whitespace is used appropriately for best readability